Fire Lookouts and the Act of Remaining

 By Michael Decker

 In the Department of Lands office in Nordman, Idaho, Pam Aunan, tosses me a forest green shirt with the word “fire” printed in large white letters on the front.
-I met Pam, who runs a volunteer fire lookout program for the Priest Lake fire district in northern Idaho, two weeks ago at Sundance Lookout in the Selkirk Mountains.
-My colleagues, Jack Kredell and Chris Lamb, and I had interviewed her for Keeping Watch, an archive of interviews with current and former fire lookouts.
+I met Pam just two weeks ago when my colleagues, Jack Kredell and Chris Lamb, and I had interviewed her at Sundance Mountain Lookout in the Selkirk Mountains.

 The Sundance Mountain Fire and How Landscapes Change Over Time

-Pam called me last week because an unexpected opening became available on the tower and she wanted to offer me and my dog, Trout, the chance to work for a few days as a lookout.
-She thought it would be a good opportunity for someone studying lookouts to be one.
-I agreed immediately, as it would be useful for the project because of this tower’s unique history: Sundance Lookout was the site of a lightning strike that ignited the 1967 Sundance Fire, burning fifty-thousand acres and killing two firefighters.
+Pam, who runs the volunteer fire lookout program for the Preist Lake fire district, called me last week because an unexpected opening became available on the tower.
+She wanted to offer me and my dog, Trout, the chance to work for a few days as a lookout, thinking it would be a good opportunity for someone studying lookouts to be one.
+I agreed immediately, in part because Sundance Lookout was the site of a lightning strike that ignited the 1967 Sundance Fire, burning fifty-thousand acres and killing two firefighters.
 The fire was exceptional by mid-twentieth century standards because it made an anomalous run of sixteen miles in just nine hours.
 It was the focus of numerous studies on unpredictable fire behavior thereafter, although burns of such severity and unpredictability have become common as climate change’s effects ignite volatile fuel loads.
 These days, many wildfires are as severe as the Sundance Fire.

 Wildfire’s increase is exacerbated by the continued settlement of areas inside the wildland urban interface or WUE: an area where developing human settlement meets what the U.S. Fire Administration calls “unoccupied land.”
 These homes are, unsurprisingly, at a higher risk of being destroyed by wildfire, which prompts complex fire reduction efforts by both private and government agencies.
 More specifically, in Fire: A Brief History, fire historian Stephen Pyne defines the WUE, and those who live on it, as “…still urban sprawl, even when populated by people who want woody jungles for privacy and naturalness.”
 The WUE, as experts like Pyne are quick to point out, is a space where the needs of human and non-human worlds often clash.

-A growing wealth inequality along the wildland urban interface is also responsible for the frustrations many long-time Idahoans have toward richer and often part-time residents with second homes.
+A growing wealth inequality along the wildland urban interface also contributes to Idahoans’ frustrations many long-time Idahoans have toward wealthier part-time residents with second homes.
 The newcomers dream homes typically receive more firefighting resources, often bankrolled by insurance companies trying to protect expensive assets; in the Priest Lake fire district, most of these homes are built where the lake shore meets large adjacent swaths of unoccupied land.
 Lookouts—like Sundance—are either placed on or near the wildland urban interface or overlooking valuable stands of timber.

 Fire Lookouts were created by the Forest Service in the 1910s under its early philosophy of sustainable forest management.
 At the time, this meant managing timber products, although it has since expanded to include recreation.
 When Gifford Pinchot—along with Teddy Roosevelt—founded the Forest Service in 1905, he championed economic principles of land conservation and sustainable development.

-Another dimension many lookouts have is their relationship to wilderness, particularly at the aesthetic level.
+Not all non-operational lookouts are abandoned, however.
 Some lookouts built in scenic locations on top of craggy mountains are now managed by the Forest Service as backpacking shelters or even rentals.
 In Idaho, which has more designated wilderness than any other state and, by no coincidence, more fire lookouts, abandoned cabins freckle the interior of its wildlands.

-On private property, some landowners have even relocated fire lookouts and now service them as AirBnB rentals.
+And on private property, some landowners have relocated fire lookouts and now list them as AirBnB rentals.
 This shift in purpose reveals a changing relationship to wilderness over the last century; lookouts were first built not as conduits of a wilderness aesthetic but rather as extensions of logging and mining in the early twentieth century.

 Pam’s boss, John, slides a map across the table.
 It shows the topography surrounding Priest Lake and how the Selkirk Mountains make a skinny valley that crosses the Canadian border.
 Lightning bolts mark where several strikes occurred a week ago during a June thunderstorm.
 These strikes are concerning because Idaho is in the early stages of its worst drought in several decades.
 I will be on the tower during what is projected to be the hottest recorded temperatures ever in the Northwest: one-hundred-and-thirteen degrees Fahrenheit, tomorrow.